privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 ## Installing and running `irma server`
-You can install the `irma` command line tool in the following two ways.
+You can install the `irma` command line tool in the following three ways.

 * **Download prebuilt binary**: From [GitHub](https://github.com/privacybydesign/irmago/releases/latest).
 Choose the binary for your OS and architecture (most likely amd64).
 Rename the file to `/usr/local/bin/irma` to have it available in your PATH.
 * **Compile and install from source** as follows: